975L/ConfigBundle/README.md

 How to use
 ----------
-In your Bundle, you need to create a file `Resources/config/bundle.yaml` (description of the needed fields) + Controller (Route to access config form) [+ Voter (Checking for access rights)] and that's it!
+In your Bundle, you need to create a file `/Resources/config/bundle.yaml` (description of the needed fields) + Controller (Route to access config form) [+ Voter (Checking for access rights)] and that's it!
 Code examples are given below.

 When updating the configuration, two files are created:
-- `config/config_bundles.yaml` that contains the values for defined fields
+- `[app/Resources]config/config_bundles.yaml` that contains the values for defined fields, **if you wish to manage your configuration over the internet (not on localhost) you must add this file to your `.gitignore`
 - `cache/dev|prod|test/configBundles.php` that contains an associative array of the fields `'yourRoot.yourParameter' => 'value'`.

 ```yml